top of page

 • Location: The Woodlands, TX; eight colleges.

-• Institution Type: Public 2-year; some bachelor’s.
+• Institution Type: Public two year; some bachelor’s.

-• Delivery: Online, hybrid, campus; 8/16-week, async/sync.
+• Delivery: Online, hybrid, campus; 8/16 week, async/sync.

 • Accreditation: SACSCOC; CAHIIM, HVAC Excellence programs.